mrklep90/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Includes checkout functionality using a free Stripe account (user created) and mock credit card.
+Testing was performed using Capybara and PhantomJS/Poltergeist.

 ## Setup